 A social media YouTube video doesn’t just have wiggle room, your video can really expand to tell a bigger story.
-Whether it’s your sponsor’s product, a cafe opening, or a cat’s rescue drama.
-You might also find yourself adopting a different approach to editing your video because you have more time, I certainly did..
+Whether it’s your sponsor’s product, a cafe opening, or a cat rescue drama.
+You will find yourself adopting a different approach to editing your video because you have more time.
+I certainly did.

-I had to remember I had two whole minutes to tell my story.
-I chose to extend the cat adoption cafe covering the preparation leading up to the opening and the cafe open to visitors.
-This had previously been two separate videos for two part of the launch promotion.
+I had to remember I had two whole minutes to tell my story and chose to extend the cat adoption cafe video by including the preparation that led up to the opening, and then the cafe open to visitors.

 A lot more detail could be added to this video.
-Plenty of fun moments that engaged the viewers attention and emotions.
 I could peek behind the scenes, show the excitement leading up to the cafe opening, and then the complete cafe after launch.
+I captured plenty of fun moments that engaged the viewers’ attention and emotions.

-To my surprise I was using fewer transitions and effects.
-The number of cross dissolves used was minimal, only at points where they were essential (in my opinion).
-There is only one ‘fancy’ opening effect near the start of the video.
+To my surprise, I used fewer transitions and effects.
+The number of cross dissolves used was minimal, and only at points where I thought they were essential.
+There is only one ‘fancy’ opening effect near the start.

-How you can push the right buttons with your YouTube audience:
+How you can appeal to your YouTube audience:

 - Content with depth

-- A ‘how to’ video to help viewers create a cat toy, a garment, a meal for a puppy
+- A ‘how to’ video to help viewers for a specific task e.g. grooming a cat, clipping a cat’s nails.

 Suggested Video Shooting Plan for a Facebook Story